medic/cht-core/README.md

 ```

-Now, create an actual admin user (note the username and password are the same as the admin user you created in the first step of this section):
+Then create an actual admin user (note the username and password are the same as the admin user you created in the first step of this section):

 ```shell
 curl -X POST http://admin:pass@localhost:5984/_users \